bessey/bessey.github.io/webdev/index.md

 ---
 layout: page
+title: Web Dev
 description: "My web development experience."
 keywords: matt, matthew, bessey, ruby, web developer, software engineer
 ---
 # Web Development
 I am primarily a Ruby on Rails developer, working with HTML5, CSS3, JS.
 Other languages and frameworks I am familiar with include *Django, jQuery, MySQL, PHP, Sass, and Markdown*.
 I also have extensive knowledge of languages not traditionally associated with web thanks to my degree.

 I focus on development over design, though I'm no stranger to it.
 If you'd like to discuss freelance work, please [throw me an email](mailto:bessey@gmail.com) or [message me on LinkedIn](http://uk.linkedin.com/in/mattbessey).